keunlee/amq-streams-broker-authorization-sample/README.md

 4) Match your screen configuration to the illustration below

-NOTE: We are using the following masked values in the form as shown in the illustration
+> We are using the following masked values in the form as shown in the illustration

 ```
 Bind Credential: admin